- Case Disclosed

 Incomplete reporting of clinical trial information therefore has sweeping negative consequences for medical research and for health care.
 (In November 2017, the Yale Collaboration for Research Integrity and Transparency (CRIT), affiliated with MFIA, published a white paper entitled “Promoting Transparency in Clinical Research: Why and How” that explains the problem in greater depth and outlines some potential solutions.)

 On December 7, 2018, MFIA students Simon Brewer and Adam Pan and supervising attorneys Christopher Morten and John Langford filed an Administrative Procedure Act lawsuit against NIH, FDA, and HHS on behalf of investigative journalist Charles Seife and physician and transparency advocate Peter Lurie.
 Seife and Lurie are two leading researchers on clinical trials whose research has been hindered by the absence of clinical trial information on ClinicalTrials.gov.
 Their suit seeks to compel the defendants to meet their statutory obligations under FDAAA.
-One claim of the suit seeks a court order compelling NIH to post public notices of noncompliance on ClinicalTrials.gov when trial sponsors fail to meet their reporting requirements, as NIH is required to do by FDAAA.
-Another claim of the suit challenges the improper Final Rule and asks the court to set aside the portions of the Final Rule that purport to exempt clinical trials of FDA-approved products from their obligation to report results to ClinicalTrials.gov.
+The suit challenges the improper Final Rule and asks the court to set aside the portions of the Final Rule that purport to exempt clinical trials of FDA-approved products from their obligation to report results to ClinicalTrials.gov.
+The suit also seeks an order compelling NIH to post public notices of noncompliance on ClinicalTrials.gov when trial sponsors fail to meet their reporting requirements, as FDAAA requires.